-A good breastfeeding chair is one of the most important purchases you will make for your nursery.
-It can also be one of the most stressful.
-Should you opt for a glider or a rocker?
-A big comfy armchair or something more traditional?
-With dozens of styles ranging in price from hundreds to even thousands of dollars, the process of settling on the best chair for your nursery can be downright intimidating!
+With dozens of styles ranging in price from hundreds to even thousands of dollars, the process of settling on the best nursing chair for your nursery can be downright intimidating!

 Need help narrowing your options?
-Start by choosing a style you like, and then ask yourself... these five telling questions.
+Start by choosing a style you like, and then ask yourself the following five questions.
 If you can answer, “yes” to each one, you (and your chosen nursery chair) will be just fine!

 01 of 05